 Louis and Hilda Greenbaum Gallery

-Hosting student-curated rotating exhibits, the Louis and Hilda Greenbaum Gallery is located in Elm Hall and open daily, 9 a.m. to 9 p.m., during the academic year.
+Hosting student-curated rotating exhibits, the Louis and Hilda Greenbaum Gallery is in Elm Hall and open daily, 9 a.m. to 9 p.m., during the academic year.
 The location is easily accessible to the entire university student body.

 A convenient eatery that stays open late and is open to the entire campus community, Roots Café offers fresh, "from scratch" items such as artisan pizza, mac and cheese, and house-roasted meats.
 The cafe also has quick-serve breakfast and lunch items, fresh fruits, fresh coffee, iced tea, and other favorites.

 The Honors Residential Community, designed by William Rawn, has been awarded LEED Silver certification, a level within the green building rating system developed by the U.S. Green Building Council (USGBC).
 The facility is recognized for its material usage, energy efficiencies, water management, site planning, and indoor environmental quality.
-It incorporates waste reduction efforts to recycle or repurpose the majority of construction and demolition waste; application of low VOC paints, sealants, carpeting and flooring materials; use of high-efficiency plumbing fixtures; installation of single-room thermostats; operable windows; and inclusion of lighting controls with daylight dimmers and vacancy sensors.
+It incorporates waste reduction efforts to recycle or repurpose most of the construction and demolition waste; application of low VOC paints, sealants, carpeting and flooring materials; use of high-efficiency plumbing fixtures; installation of single-room thermostats; operable windows; and inclusion of lighting controls with daylight dimmers and vacancy sensors.